ricochet.monitoring.ricq module¶

 - Parameters:

-index – Name of the elasticsearch index to query.
+index – Name of the opensearch index to query.

 nb_records – Maximum number of returned documents.
 Default is 10.